 Just a few years ago, Germany was pronounced the world’s most popular country.
 Meanwhile, the Germans are one of those unlucky nations that are marked by the world’s stickiest stereotypes.
 But are those German stereotypes really true?

-Everyone has their own perception of Germany, even before visiting the country for the first time or having their first interaction with a German person.
-There’s a lot of misunderstanding going on, in other words.
+Everyone has their own perception of Germany — even before visiting the country for the first time or having their first interaction with a German person.
+Which can cause a lot of idealizing and romanticizing.
+In other words, there’s a lot of misunderstanding going on.

 I myself had endless misconceptions about the Germans before I moved to Leipzig in September 2012.
 How surprised I was to find out that everything I thought about Germans was false!